Wildfire under control near Spain's Marbella

 The threatened villages included Ojen, a village of white buildings perched on a mountainside where most of the evacuees came from.

-Officials reopened the highway beteween Marbella and Ojen on Saturday morning and were allowing evacuees to return, said a spokeswoman for the government of the Andalucia region.
+Officials reopened the highway between Marbella and Ojen on Saturday morning and were allowing evacuees to return, said a spokeswoman for the government of the Andalucia region.

 The fire broke out on Thursday in the hills above the tourist mecca of Marbella and raced south and west through tinder-dry hilly countryside, fanned by strong winds and high temperatures.